For many new university students, learning to be responsible with money is one of the biggest adjustments.

 The key thing is that you’re aiming to be “in the green”.
 Your total income—whether it’s from a job, savings, a student loan, etc.—should work out to more than what you’re planning to spend.

 Personally, I use the Mint app, which connects directly to your bank account and sends you notifications when you’re in danger of going over budget.
 It’s easy to use and super convenient since it’s always accessible on your phone and updates automatically.
-There are tons of great apps like this, including Wally, You Need A Budget, and Mvelopes.
+There are tons of great apps like this, including Wally, You Need A Budget, Good Budget, Money Lover, and Mvelopes.